+Nonprofits are often unclear on the fiduciary responsibility of nonprofit boards.
+Boards that fail to fulfill their fiduciary duties often end up on the front page of the newspaper.
 The recent high-profile ouster of Southern Poverty Law Center CEO and Founder Morris Dees, and the resignation of Board Chair Richard Cohen, show how things can go awry when a board does not provide appropriate oversight.

 The board collectively, and directors/trustees individually, owe fiduciary duties to the nonprofit organization they serve.
 In essence, exercising fiduciary duties means that board members have a duty to act with care and in the best interest of the organization and remain loyal to its mission, as opposed to acting in their own interest or the interest of the CEO/Executive Director they supervise.

-This is known as the “business judgment rule.”
+This is known as the business judgment rule.
 Essentially, a court will not second guess the Board’s judgment so long as the board made the decision with due care, out of loyalty to the organization, in good faith, and in some states, out of obedience to the corporation.
 This is one of the key advantages directors of nonprofit corporations have over trustees of charitable trusts.